pfoo/zabbix-netatmo/README.md

 Import the template into your zabbix instance, and add it to the desired host.

-On first use, you will need to initialize your tokens using the grant.py script :
+On first use, you will need to initialize your tokens using the grant.py script (this will also prompts you for your netatmo username and password) :
 ```
 #$ python grant.py
 ```